luisdanielta/XRouting/scripts/adapters/db/README.md

 # DynamoDB Setup & AWS User Configuration

 This document explains how to **set up an AWS IAM user**, grant the necessary permissions, and create the required DynamoDB tables.
+If you already have a user with the required permisisions, just go to Step 3.

 ---